Plane attacks Hadi's Aden base as Yemen conflict worsens

 Tensions have been heightened in Aden since Hadi fled there in February after escaping a month of house arrest in Sanaa by Houthi forces who seized Sanaa last September.
 Hadi has been trying to consolidate his control over Aden, the better to mount a challenge to Houthi ambitions to control the country.

-(Additional reporting by Mohammed Ghoabri in Sanaa, Noah Browning in Dubai and Doina Chiacu in Washington; writing by Sami Aboudi, Editing by William Maclean and John Stonestreet)
+(Additional reporting by Mohammed Ghoabri in Sanaa and Noah Browning in Dubai, writing by Sami Aboudi, Editing by William Maclean and John Stonestreet)